-- Description: Facilitating positive peer interactions can be tricky.
+Description: Facilitating positive peer interactions can be tricky.
 It can be difficult to know when to get involved and when to step back and allow natural, spontaneous interactions to happen.
-Sometimes adults can accidentally stifle peer interactions or "take the fun out of it".
-This webinar will provide an overview of different ways to encourage and support social engagements between children and youth through modeling, the environment, scaffolding, and collaborative problem solving.
-30-minute webinar - TIP SHEET: "Setting The Stage for Friendships" Click here to download a free KIT Tip Sheet developed to help educators and staff facilitate friendships between children and youth with and without disabilities.
+Sometimes adults can accidentally stifle peer interactions or "take the fun out of it."
+This webinar will provide an overview of different ways to encourage and support social engagements between children and youth through modeling, the environment, scaffolding, and collaborative problem-solving.
+30-minute webinar

+• TIP SHEET: "Setting The Stage for Friendships" - Click here to download a free KIT Tip Sheet developed to help educators and staff facilitate friendships between children and youth with and without disabilities.

 - Find a Friend Pizza Party

 - Pizza party open to all students in school with the goal of encouraging students to make new friends (especially ensuring students with and without disabilities are invited and encouraged to attend).
-We welcome you to adapt this idea to meet your current COVID protocols for social distancing and other guidelines.

-- Play get-to-know-you icebreakers & games (page 16)
+- Play get-to-know-you icebreakers & games

 - Sit next to someone you don't know

-- Kindness Rules (page 17-18)
+- Kindness Rules